brendanzab/language-garden/elab-stlc-error-recovery/README.md

 and seems to work well enough in the testing I’ve done.
 That said, it’s an engineering-driven solution, and it might be worth exploring [Hazel’s error recovery](https://doi.org/10.1145/3632910) in the future, which seems to be more carefully considered from a formal perspective.
-This would become more important in the future if we allowed programmers to run partially broken code, e.g. in a similar way to GHC’s [deferred type errors](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/defer_type_errors.html).
+This would become more important if we decided to allow programmers to run partially broken programs, e.g. in a similar way to GHC’s [deferred type errors](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/defer_type_errors.html).

 ## Project overview